Hugo Molenaar retires

 Factories are built

 By the mid-1970s, H.G.
-Molenaar had acquired extensive experience in factory building, both greenfield and turnkey.
+Molenaar had acquired extensive experience in a factory building, both greenfield, and turnkey.

 Behind the Iron Curtain

 One day in 1974 Cor was alerted to the fact that tenders for the construction of a peach cannery near Sophia, Bulgaria, would close the following morning at 8:00 am South African time.
 Cor drafted the tender, dictated it over the telephone, and submitted it with minutes to spare.

 H.G.
 Molenaar won the contract, but execution was difficult.
 For example, negotiating with a South African government that had many misgivings about communism was not plain sailing.
 While company personnel were allowed to travel to Bulgaria, they were warned that the lack of diplomatic ties between the two countries would make any assistance impossible should any difficulties arise in that country.

 Over the next three months, teams went into Bulgaria four times, and it is with some pride that Cor recalls how the canning factory was built with South African expertise and installed by South Africans.
 Even the electrical work was largely undertaken by Guus after local tradesmen failed to report for work as planned.A final problem was that the contract required H.G.
 Molenaar to train the new Bulgarian factory staff for 72 hours worth of continuous production.
 This in itself was not a problem.
 However, there were never enough peaches of the right size to run the factory for that length of time.
 “Fortunately with the help of sales manager Tertius Fourie, we were able to persuade them to change the terms to 24 hours, so that we could fulfill the contract,” Cor recalls.